HighSchoolHacking/GLS/Documentation/Design/Design Doc Template.md

 ### Errata

-* Extra stuff about languages that do or do not support certain features
+* Extra stuff about languages that do or do not support certain features.
-* Other items that are out of scope
+* Other items that are out of scope.